PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 09:23:08
+Last updated: 2024-04-06 09:23:42
-Random Quote: There's kids playing hockey in the back.
-It's like you want us to make fun of you! - Barney Stinson
+Random Quote: Neither one of us are gonna say, "Hey, how's it going?" or "Good to see you!"
+Because it really will be good to see you. - Barney Stinson